palantir/atlasdb/docs/source/cluster_management/sweep/standard-sweep.rst

 registering that we have only done a partial sweep.
 In practice, this would tend to mean that the probability the original table being swept will be picked again for sweeping after overrides have been removed may be a little higher than if we accounted for the partial sweep.

+One possible use of having blacklist tables is for specifying tables which you don't want the background sweeper to sweep, but you still want to be able to carry out a manual sweep.
+Note that specifying tables as ``SweepStrategy.NOTHING`` will mean that even manual sweeps will not do anything.

 .. toctree::
     :maxdepth: 1